 Fire & Ice Paradise Gourami Macropodus opercularis Paradise Gourami are one of the first fish kept in the freshwater hobby.
 They are loved for their striking beauty and size, only growing between 3-4”, making them perfect for smaller aquariums.
 As with a few others in the family, Paradise Gourami’s tend to be more aggressive fish, with the male often watching over his territory.
 Though they are not as aggressive as Betta fish, some thought should be put into tank mates, making sure there are no other gourami’s or betta’s to start a scuffle.
 Since they only grow to a size between 3-4”, the minimum tank size recommend for one adult male is 20g, and if you were planning on buying a male and a female, we recommend having at least 29g available for them.These fish are omnivores with a preference for meaty foods, but will readily accept flake and pellet foods.
 Fire & Ice Paradise Gourami Specifics • Fire and Ice Paradise Gourami’s accept a wide range of water parameters in the home aquarium, making them relatively easy to please.
 They will like temperatures anywhere between 50-82oF, though they tend to like room temperature water the best.
 They prefer pH between 6.0-8.0 with some leeway on either end of the spectrum

-Platinum Lyretail Molly Poecilia latipinna Molly fish are a hardy, easy fish that can be acclimated to either salt or freshwater.
+Assorted Molly Poecilia latipinna Molly fish are a hardy, easy fish that can be acclimated to either salt or freshwater.
 They are compatible with smaller community fish and larger fish.
 Mollies tend to have a bigger appetite than most fish, so it is recommended to have a good filtration system to make up for the extra feedings they will want.
 Mollys can grow to a length of 5 inches, and while they do not school they do swim in a shoaling pattern, so they prefer to be with their own kind.
 A group of 5 is recommended for them to feel safe in the aquarium.
 They are omnivores and prefer both meaty foods and algae.
 High quality flake food should be given alongside freeze-dried bloodworms and brine shrimp.
-Platinum Lyretail Molly Specifics The Platinum Lyretail Molly is a peaceful fish that grows to a size of 4 inches.
-They prefer water temperatures to be between 75-80oF, a pH of 7.0-8.5.
+Assorted Mollies come in a variety of colors and patterns, giving you the choice of trying a vast assortment of unique fish for your home aquarium.
+Most Assorted Mollies grow to a size of at least 4-1/2", so a tank of at least 30g for a group of at least 5 is optimum.
+They prefer their water to be between 68-82oF and their pH between 7.0-8.0.

 Leopard Discus Symphysodon sp Discus are regarded as one of the most well-known fish to thefreshwater hobby, popularized by their striking colors and patterns.
 They are a peaceful fish that only become territorial while they arebreeding.
 They grow to roughly 8" and would prefer a taller rather than widertank of at least 60 gallons.
 They like their water between 79-86oF, a pH between 6,1-7.5.
 They are primarily carnivores, so providing them with high qualityflake food, frozen shrimp, and Discus pellet food will benefit them.Because of their eating habits their water must be cleaned more oftenthan other freshwater species, as they are more likely to do unwell inpoor water conditions.